 EES successfully completed the project in time for opening night of Bell Works Drive-in Movie Theater, which proved to be very popular with the local community.
 Bell Works continues to present movies several nights a week, offering guests the ability to get out of the house and enjoy entertainment while staying safe.

 Bruce Marson summarizes the experience.
 “With just four days to turn this project around, having the proper parts in stock meant the difference between success and failure for Bell Works’ first Drive-in Movie Theater presentation,” said Marson.
-“We were able to move quickly and be a good partner to support our longtime customer and the local community.”
+“We were able to move quickly and be a good partner to support our longtime client and the local community.”

 Images provided by Bell Works Facebook Page: https://www.facebook.com/BellWorks/photos